Clean those solar panels

 Clean those solar panels and vacuum tubes; crud affects their performance significantly.

-During the rainy season solar panels and the vacuum tubes used for heating water are cleaned regularly by Mother Nature.
+During the rainy season solar panels and the vacuum tubes used for heating water are cleaned regularly by Mother Nature; birds and our bees also poo on them, of course.
 But during our dry winter they become very grubby, hindering the sun’s light and infrared-radiation just when we need them to work optimally.

 No one ever said being a greenie was easy; it’s not.
 Whether you are sorting the trash, building a compost heap or clambering on the roof to wash those solar panels it is hard physical work.